wilsonliaows/docs/connectors/snowflake.md

 Snowflake is a relational ANSI SQL data warehouse in the cloud.
 Due to its unique architecture designed for the cloud, Snowflake offers a data warehouse that is faster, easier to use, and far more flexible than traditional data warehouse

 ## How to connect to Snowflake on Workato
 The Snowflake connector uses username and password to authenticate with Snowflake.
+If your snowflake instance has network policies that restrict access based on IP address, you will need to whitelist [Workato IP addresses](/security.md#ip_whitelists) to successfully create a connection.

 ![Snowflake connection](/assets/images/snowflake/connection.png)
 *Snowflake connection*